Jewsus/HoneySucks/README.md

 # HoneySucks
-A variation of aMoka's LavaSucks plugin
+A variation of aMoka's LavaSucks plugin.
+Original can be found here https://github.com/aMoka/LavaSucks

 Toggles liquid honey from spawning out of destroyed hive blocks.